 Agency staff will not be allowed unsupervised access to the children until the senior member of staff in the room considers it appropriate (following at least one week under supervision).

 If any member of staff witnesses inappropriate behaviour by another staff member, it should be challenged if appropriate and the correct procedure explained, otherwise it should be reported to the manager or senior member of staff.
 If a member of staff has any concerns about another member of staff regarding a safeguarding children issue, they should complete a staff incident record as soon as possible, which should be passed to the manager.
 If the concern is about the manager, the staff member has a responsibility to report the concern to Multi-Agency Safeguarding Hub (MASH) on 0845 0507666.

-This policy was reviewed and amended in May 2018.
+This policy was reviewed in November 2021.